AnyFetch/developers.anyfetch.com/documents/index.md

 ## Create a document
 Papiel API does not allows document creation by a user.

-If you need to import documents, you'll need to read the dedicated reader API.
+If you need to import documents, you'll need to read the dedicated provider API.